matthieu-pierson/debloat-nvidia-shield-2019/README.md

 1. Install Minimal ADB
 2. On your phone, enable Android's "Developer Options"
 3. In "Developer Options", turn on "USB Debugging"
-4. Connect your Samsung Android phone to your computer with USB debugging enabled.
+4. Connect your Nvidia Shield to your computer with wireless debugging enabled.
 Verify that adb sees your device and the daemon is running with the following command
+    - adb connect [your-ip-address]
     - `adb devices`
     - You should see the device name listed as a "device".
     - At this point your device should prompt you to accept USB debugging from your computer.
 Tap "Allow".

-5. Enter your device's shell with the following command
+6. Enter your device's shell with the following command
     - `adb shell`
-6. Once in the device's shell, copy and paste all desired commands from [commands.txt](./commands.txt) to remove the package.
+7. Once in the device's shell, copy and paste all desired commands from [commands.txt](./commands.txt) to remove the package.

 ## Other
 Once in your device's shell, you can use the following command to list installed packages by name.